wobsoriano/bun-promptx/README.md

 ## Usage

-### selection
+### createSelection

-A terminal single-selection list library.
-The `createSelection` function provides the functions of page up and down and key movement, and supports custom rendering methods.
+The `createSelection` function lets you create a terminal single-selection list prompt.
+It function provides the functions of page up and down and key movement, and supports custom rendering methods.

 ```js
 import { createSelection } from 'bun-promptx'